taobataoma/meanTorrent/README.md

     },

 ```
-If your site do not accept user free register, please set `open_signin` to `false`, then user only can register through friend invitation or system(admin/oper) invitation.
+If your site do not accept user free register, please set `open_signup` to `false`, then user only can register through friend invitation or system(admin/oper) invitation.
 if you set `open_invite` to `true`, the normal user can invite friends to join, if `false` only oper/admin can invite users.

 ```javascript